datacarpentry/OpenRefine-ecology-lesson/_extras/guide.md

 ### OpenRefine version

-The current version of the lesson has been tested with OpenRefine 3.4.1.
+The current version of the lesson has been tested with OpenRefine 3.5.2.
 Using older versions is not recommended, behavior may be different and cause confusion in the learners.

+Windows users should download the "Windows kit with embedded Java" version to avoid having to install Java.

 ### Creating a Project